TransparentHealth/django-direct/INSTALL.md

 This document outlines installing the software in Amazon web Service (AWS) Elastic Cloud Computing (EC2), but the information contained here is also mostly applicable to local installs.
-You won't need this if following these instructions, but he source code for this application can be found here. https://github.com/videntity/django-djmongo.
+You won't need this if following these instructions, but the source code for this application can be found here. https://github.com/videntity/django-djmongo.

 This Amazon Machine Image (AMI) is a pre-built image that